 - Concord Mt.
 Diablo Trail Ride Association: Funding for new sand in their arena, used by many horse clubs, near Clayton CA.

 - Diablo Heritage Equestrian Association: Reconstruction of bleachers at the CMDTRA arena on Mt.
 Diablo.

 - Halleck Creek Ranch: Funds to assist implementation of a manure and storm water management plan to protect local streams near their stables, which offer therapeutic riding programs in Nicasio.

 - Ocean Riders of Marin: Matching funds for their ongoing progress towards construction of a new covered arena, which will enable more year-round programing at their stable on GGNRA land near Muir Beach.

 - Sonoma County Regional Parks Foundation: Matching funds for the construction of 8 miles of new multi-use trails at Taylor Mountain, near Santa Rosa.

-- San Mateo County Parks & Rec Foundation: Trail repair repairs to the Alambique Trail in Wunderlich Park.
+- San Mateo County Parks Foundation: To assist with the re-route of the storm-damaged Alambique Trail in Wunderlich Park in Woodside.